RSE-Sheffield/old_team_site_nikola/site/posts/tmux-intro.rst

 .. figure:: /images/tmux-intro/panes.gif
    :alt: Creating, switching and deleting panes

+Used keys:

-:<prefix> %: split the active window vertically :<prefix> ": split the active window horizontally :<prefix> UP DOWN LEFT RIGHT: switch to pane in that direction
+:<prefix> %: split the active window vertically :<prefix> ": split the active window horizontally :<prefix> Up or Down or Left or Right: switch to pane in that direction

 Scrolling backwards
 ^^^^^^^^^^^^^^^^^^^